Foundation Diet and Health

 Use in the kitchen

 Tapioca starch is primarily available in powder form.
-If you press the starch through coarse sieves and dry it hot, you get tapioca balls (tapioca pearls).
-In contrast to powder, these are mainly used for the popular bubble tea and for preparing desserts.
+There are also tapioca balls (tapioca pearls), which, unlike the powder, are mainly used for the popular bubble tea and for preparing desserts.
 They are originally white, but can take on a variety of colors using fruit syrup or food coloring.
-Since the balls are also made of starch, they can basically be used in the same way as starch in powder form (especially the slightly smaller balls).
+Since the balls are also made of starch, they can basically be used in the same way as the starch in powder form (especially the slightly smaller balls).
 The powder can sometimes be a little easier to measure for preparing dishes.

 Vegan recipe for cold strawberry soup with tapioca starch